 - After you get satisfied with the quality of boiled eggs, turn off the power and remove the water inside the kettle.
 Keep the lid open for 10 minutes and then cover well.

 Electric Kettles are very user-friendly and anyone can boil eggs taking the precautions I have mentioned above.
-If you are doing it for the first time, relax and follow the step by step process.
+If you are doing it for the first time, relax and follow the step-by-step process.
 Eventually, you may find that it is the easiest way to boil an egg with an electric kettle.
-I bought my kettle from Amazon and boiled eggs with the same process before sharing it with you.
+Electric egg boilers can also be used to boil eggs.

 Share your experience in the comments section below.